patching...

 "We did Cub Scouts together and son graduated in June," Gail Black wrote.
 "Chris was such a wonderful person.
 So tragic!
 Our thoughts and prayers go out to the King family."

-"I met Chris 8 years ago at Milton School when our boys started kindergarten.
+"I met Chris 8 years ago at when our boys started kindergarten.
 I have fond memories of her," Monica Soules wrote.
 "I will miss you Chris.
 You are now an Angel in Heaven.
 You will truly be missed.
 RIP my friend. xoxoxo."

 Police Response